 Horse manure is not as smelly as cat or dog feces.
 Most people do not find it overly offensive.
 Particularly foul smelling manure could be caused by a rapid change in diet, too much fat or protein in the diet, ulcers, salmonella or C Diff, or internal parasites.

 Apparently dried horse manure makes good fuel.
-I don't think I'd want to burn it in my fireplace and roast marshmallows over it, but I guess if there were no other alternative, it'd be worth a try.
+You probably wouldn't want to roast marshmallows over it, but it has been used as heating fuel.
 Backwoods Home has instructions on how to make horse manure bricks to burn as fuel and claims it has a higher heating value than seasoned hardwood.
 Plus, the resultant ash is an excellent soil additive.

 Horse manure has also been used in brick making.
 It's one of the components of adobe.
 What would a house made of manure bricks smell like in damp weather?
 While most people may not find the smell of horse manure offensive, but I think most of us would draw the line here.